TFCC Injury

 Wrist Sprain

 A wrist sprain occurs when the ligaments—tough, fibrous tissues that connect bones to each other—in your wrist are stretched or torn.
-This common injury can result from various activities, often involving a fall onto an outstretched hand (FOOSH), sports injuries, or any sudden, forceful movement that twists the wrist beyond its normal range of motion.
-Types and Severity of Wrist Sprains Grade 1 (Mild): Involves stretching of the ligament with...
+This common injury can result from various activities, including falls onto an outstretched hand (FOOSH), sports injuries, or sudden, forceful movements that twist the wrist beyond its normal range of motion.
+Types and Severity of Wrist Sprains Grade 1 (Mild): Involves stretching of the ligament with microscopic tears.
+There...

 De Quervain's Tenosynovitis